WirelessThings/OpenPi/gettingstarted.rst

 A copy can be downloaded from here http://files.wirelessthings.net/OpenPi/2015-06-23-raspbian-wheezy-openpi.img.zip

-For details on how to flash a Compute module please see the offical Raspberry Pi docs here https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md
+For details on how to flash a Compute module please see the offical Raspberry Pi docs here https://www.raspberrypi.org/documentation/hardware/computemodule/cm-emmc-flashing.md Note: You can **not** flash a compute module from **OSx**, there is a unfixable bug in the Broadcom chip that prevents USB boot on a OSx

 This is the recommended image for use with OpenPI.
 Its based of the 2015-05-05 Wheezy image as released by the Raspberry Pi Foundation with the following changes: